Watch motorbikes roar in touching tribute to Daley Mathison following tragic death at Isle of Man TT Races

 Dozens of motorcyclists descended on Murton to join Daley Mathison on his ‘last ride’ as they paid tribute with a ‘rev of respect’.

-Pals of the much-loved motorcyclist gathered in his home village where they joined the funeral procession to Stockton yesterday.
+Pals of the much-loved motorcyclist gathered in his home village where they joined the funeral procession to Stockton on Wednesday, June 26.

-Roars of engines echoed through the village as motorcyclists carried out a “rev of respect”.
+Roars of engines echoed through the village as motorcyclists carried out a ‘rev or respect’.

 The experienced competitor said as a youngster it was his dream to take part in the event and had entered several times before.

 His fastest lap of the Mountain Course was recorded at 128.054mph in last year’s Superstock race, making him the 34th fastest rider of all time.